-How to Get That Perfect Cup of Tea
+How to Make That Perfect Cup of Tea

 - As a general rule, use one level teaspoon or 2 grams for every cup (8 oz) you’re making.
 Fluffier ingredients like mint and chamomile or teas with larger leaves like green tea or oolong could use an extra teaspoon.

 - Tea bag teas are usually one per cup (8 oz) of tea, though you can always double-up when you want it stronger!

 - Spring water is ideal for brewing, but not necessary for making a good cup of tea.
 If possible, use fresh cold water.
 Never use water from the hot water tap.
 Instead, if tap water is your only option, let the tap water run for a few seconds until it is quite cold; this ensures that the water is aerated (full of oxygen) to release the full flavor of the tea leaves.

 - Try not to let your water reach a rolling boil, as that will release oxygen and result in a flat-tasting cup of tea.